micromdm/nanodep/docs/operations-guide.md

 Specifies the listen address (interface and port number) for the server to listen on.

-#### -storage & -storage-dsn
+#### -storage, -storage-dsn, & -storage-options

-The `-storage` and `-storage-dsn` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
-If no `-storage` backend is specified then `file` is used as a default.
+The `-storage`, `-storage-dsn`, and `-storage-options` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
+The optional `-storage-options` flag specifies options for the backend if it supports them.
+If no `-storage` backend is specified then `filekv` is used as a default.
+NanoDEP versions before v0.4 defaulted to the `file` backend.

-##### file storage backend
+##### filekv storage backend

-* `-storage file`
+* `-storage filekv`

-Configure the `file` storage backend.
+Uses the `filekv` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories using a key-value storage system.
-It has zero dependencies and should run out of the box.
+It has zero dependencies, no options, and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `dbkv` is used as a default.

-> [!NOTE]
-> NanoDEP versions *after* v0.4 have a new key-value based `file` backend.
-To use the previous version (e.g. to preserve existing data) use the `file.deprecated` backend.

-*Example:* `-storage file -storage-dsn /path/to/my/db`
+*Example:* `-storage filekv -storage-dsn /path/to/my/db`

-##### file.deprecated storage backend
+##### file storage backend

-* `-storage file.deprecated`
+* `-storage file`

 > [!WARNING]
-> The `file.deprecated` (formerly the default `file` backend) will be removed in a future NanoDEP release.
+> The `file` storage backend is deprecated in NanoDEP v0.4 and will be removed in a future release.

-Configure the `file.deprecated` storage backend.
+Uses the `file` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories.
-It has zero dependencies and should run out of the box.
+It has zero dependencies and and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `db` is used as a default.

-> [!NOTE]
-> This was previously the default `file` storage backend in NanoDEP v0.4 and below.

-*Example:* `-storage file.deprecated -storage-dsn /path/to/my/db`
+*Example:* `-storage file -storage-dsn /path/to/my/db`

+Options are specified as a comma-separated list of "key=value" pairs.
+Supported options:

+* `enable_deprecated=1`
+  * This option enables the file backend.
+Without this switch the `file` backend is disabled.

+*Example:* `-storage file -storage-dsn /path/to/my/db -storage-options enable_deprecated=1`

 ##### in-memory storage backend